kejianfeng/kejianfeng/README.md

 <p align="center"><img width="100%" src="./header.png" /></p>

-### Hi there, I am Jamki👋

-> A Front end developer from **Guangzhou, China**. \n
+> A Front end developer from **Guangzhou, China**.
 >
-> Graduated from Universe University of Technology (Guangdong University of Technology) in July 2019 \n
+> Graduated from Universe University of Technology (Guangdong University of Technology) in July 2019.
 >
 > I love to dance, play guitar, and sing.
-I also have a dream of traveling around the world
+I also have a dream of traveling around the world.

 ### 🏗️ Learning: